 Ambassador and SOAR President, Monica Sai Pasala, is currently a junior pursing a major in biomedical science and a minor in computer science.
 She was born in India, and moved to America when she was 10 years old.
 Monica intends to go to medical school and pursue a career specializing in obstetrics and gynecology while conducting research in the field of metabolic oncology.
 She recently realized that her aspirations to become a physician come with a passion for research.
 For the past two years Monica has been working under Dr. Aishwarya Prakash at the Mitchell Cancer Institute working with proteins involved in the base excision repair pathway.
 Monica says she thoroughly enjoys researching on the molecular level, and sees herself working as a clinician and a researcher.
 Along with serving the people, she hopes to make contributions to scientific and technological advances through research.

 Ambassador and SOAR Vice President, Austin Sanders, is a first generation college student at the University of South Alabama.
 Austin was born and raised in Mobile, Alabama.
 He is a senior working towards two degrees: Marketing and Quantitative Methods with a concentration in International Business and Foreign Languages with a concentration in French.
 Additionally, he plans to continue his education at the School of Computing in Shelby Hall at the University of South Alabama where he will continue to work on his research thesis.
 His research interest is primarily in developing software for business purposes.
 After obtaining a PhD, Austin plans to continue doing research either as a professor or industrial researcher.
 Not only does he intend to do research, but his aspiration is to travel to explore different places and cultures.
-Austin also works at Success Center as a JagPal and FYE mentor where he tutors students on a wide range of courses relating to Business, Social Science, and Humanities.
+Austin also works at Center for Academic Excellence as a JagPal and FYE mentor where he tutors students on a wide range of courses relating to Business, Social Science, and Humanities.
 Outside of the University, Austin is a server and pianist at Bangkok Thai Cuisine in Mobile, as well as a pianist for several churches such as the Community of Christ in Mobile and St. Thomas: The Apostle Catholic Church in Chickasaw.